oxibus/rdbc/dbc/DBC_Specification.md

 # Attributes

-In this sections are standard attributes used by [CANpy](https://github.com/stefanhoelzl/CANpy) defined.
+These sections define standard attributes used by [CANpy](https://github.com/stefanhoelzl/CANpy).
 The attributes can be overwritten within a DBC file.

 ## Message Attributes

 ### GenMsgSendType

-Defines the send type of a message.
+Defines the send type of message.
 Supported types:

 * cyclic